 Rules and Competitions

-It is within seven days of a tournament and I haven’t received my information sheet/pairings.
-What do I do?
+It’s within seven days of the tournament and I haven’t received my information sheet/pairings.
+What should I do?

-Are there tournaments juniors can play in besides the junior championships?
+I’m a junior, are there tournaments I can play in beside the junior championships?

 Yes.
-In addition to the Parent/Child Foursome Stroke-Play and the Northern California Junior Players’ Championship, the NCGA and NCPGA offer the Junior Tour of Northern California for boys and girls, ages 12-18.
+In addition to the Parent/Child Foursome Stroke-Play and the Northern California Junior Players’ Championship, the NCGA and NCPGA offer the Junior Tour of Northern California for boys and girls, ages 10-18.
 The tour consists of 36-hole events on weekends in the spring and fall, and weekdays in the summer.
-Entry fees are $90 per event and include golf and lunch each day.
-Membership in the tour is required to enter (there is a $40 annual membership fee).
-Membership in the tour also makes you a member of the NCGA if you are not already a member.
+Entry fees are $130 per event and include golf and lunch each day.
+Membership in the tour is required; it is $60 and includes a NCGA membership.

 How does a tournament become a points event?

-Tournament sponsors or officials wishing to have their event recognized as an NCGA points tournament should contact the Rules & Competitions Office at the NCGA for an application form.
-Upon review, the NCGA staff will make a recommendation to the NCGA Tournament Committee for approval or rejection.
+Tournament sponsors or officials wishing to have their event recognized as a NCGA points tournament should contact the Rules & Competitions Office at the NCGA for an application form.
+Upon review, the NCGA staff will make a recommendation to the NCGA Tournament Committee to approve or deny the application.

-Does a player have to be an NCGA member to compete in points tournaments?
+Does a player have to be a NCGA member to compete in points tournaments?